caibengbu/ecma33330_proj/README.md

 ```
 make
 ```
 in your Mac OS terminal.
-If you want to conduct analysis on a period of time with customized start date and end date.
-For example, you can type in Shell Terminal
+If you want to conduct analysis on a period of time with customized start date and end date, for example January 1994 - December 2010, you can type in Shell Terminal
 ```
 make START_DATE=199401 END_DATE=201012
 ```